 11. How Did They Make Tools In The Stone Age – How Were Stone Age Tools Made

-Tools are made to assist human in doing their jobs.
-Different tools were made in different time periods of Stone Age.
-Stone Age is considered as a very ancient human stage.
+Tools are made to assist humans in doing their jobs.
+Different tools were made during different periods of the Stone Age.
+The Stone Age is considered a very ancient human stage.
 The tools used in the Stone Age were very simple.
-They did very basic jobs like cutting, grinding, crushing, catching, hitting etc. Given below are some tools and need of the tools that became reason of their making:
+They did very basic jobs like cutting, grinding, crushing, catching, hitting, etc. Given below are some tools and their uses:

-Hammerstone can be any stone that don’t break easily.
+Hammerstone can be any stone that doesn’t break easily.
 It was made from sandstone, quartzite, or limestone.

-Sharpened sticks were made by taking sticks and sharpen those using tools like knives.
+Sharpened sticks were made by sharpening sticks using knives.

-Hand axe was made with from stone flakes when a stone is hit by other stone.
-An axe is chosen to be a stone whose one side was flat and sharpened while the other side is rounded and suited for holding in hand.
-The sharper side was used for striking roots, stems of trees and hitting the animals that attacked the people.
+Handaxe was made from stone flakes.
+An axe was a stone whose one side was flat and sharpened while the other side was rounded and suited for holding in hand.
+The sharper side was used for striking roots, stems of trees, and hitting the animals that attacked the people.

-In the Stone Age, people used branches of trees to make nets.
-Branches that used to be elastic and could not be break easily were used for making the nets.
-They tightened the elastic branches like ropes and made web-like structures from the branches so that the captured animals can’t escape the net while water and air flow across the net easily.
+In the Stone Age, people used elastic branches to make nets.
+They fastened these elastic branches together like ropes and made them into web-like structures so that the captured animals couldn’t escape the net while water and air could flow across the net easily.

-Spear is an advanced version of the sharpened stick.
-An arrowhead is attached with the stick/rod.
-The arrowhead is pointed and hardened with fire or could be made of other hard material.
-This caused easy penetration into the body of target when the spear hit the target.
+Spear was an advanced version of the sharpened stick.
+An arrowhead was attached to the stick/rod.
+The arrowhead is pointed and hardened with fire or could be made of any other hard material.
+This helped in easy penetration into the body of the target.

 Bow And Arrows

-Bows were made by using a plank made of wood, and then use an elastic string held in tension.
-The arrows are placed in the string.
-The arrow is directed to the target and the string is released so the arrow hits the target.
-The arrow were made of wood sticks.
-Head of the arrow can vary in terms of shape and material.
-It can be flat, sharp, pointed, and the material could be wood, stone, bone depending upon the purpose and type of the target.
-If the purpose is to hit an animal like bird without damaging the skin then a flat arrow would be used.
-It can be pointed and sharp if the purpose is that the arrow should penetrate in the body of the target then a pointed and sharp arrow would be used because a flat arrow cannot kill a big animal like dog.
+The Bow was made from wood planks and an elastic string was tied to its ends which were held in tension.
+The string was pulled by pushing the back of the arrow against it.
+The arrow was directed towards the target and the string was released to launch the arrow.
+The Arrows were made of wood sticks.
+The head of the arrow could vary in terms of shape and material.
+It could be flat, sharp, pointed, and the material could be wood, stone, or bone depending upon the purpose and type of the target.
+If the purpose was to hit a bird without damaging the skin then a flat arrow was to be used.
+It could be sharp and pointed if the purpose was to penetrate the body of the target.

-Harpoon were made by getting a long rod made of wood and sharpening the end of the rod.
-Another material can also be attached to the head of the rod for better results.
-A rope could be attached so that the prey could be drew back if the harpoon is thrown upon the target.
+Harpoon was made by getting a long rod made of wood and sharpening one end of the rod.
+A sharp metallic head is attached to the head of the rod for better results.
+A rope could be attached to the back of the harpoon so that the prey could be pulled back.

 12. Stone Age Tools For Kids – How To Make Stone Age Tools For Kids